boldbi/boldbi-kubernetes/docs/FAQ/how-to-migrate-app_data-from-azure-smb-fileshare-to-nfs-fileshare.md

 # How to migrate the file share from Azure SMB Fileshare to NFS Fileshare?

-This documentation describes how to migrate the file share from Azure SMB Fileshare to NFS Fileshare and deploy Bold BI & Reports using the NFS file share.
+This documentation describes how to migrate the file share from Azure SMB Fileshare to NFS Fileshare and deploy Bold BI using the NFS file share.

 ## Migrating the app_data from an Azure SMB fileshare to an NFS fileshare with the help of a Linux VM.

-### Step 1: Stop Bold BI and Reports Services.
+### Step 1: Stop Bold BI Services.

-To prevent any data changes during the migration, temporarily stop the Bold BI and Reports services by running the following Helm uninstall command:
+To prevent any data changes during the migration, temporarily stop the Bold BI services by running the following Helm uninstall command:

 ```shell
 helm uninstall releasename -n namespace